jakejosh6751/Automated-Excel-Inventory-Tracking-System-with-Dashboard/README.md

 ___

 ### Database Modelling
 The system uses a relational model.
-Two *Excel formatted* tables are created using sheets as the database:
+Two *Excel formatted* tables are created using sheets as the database with an additional **Calendar** table in Power Query:
 - **Products (Dim)** defines product details;
 - **Transactions (Facts)** records transaction details;
 - **Calendar (Dim)** holds daily calendar dates.